4 Ways to Heal an Anxious Attachment Style

 Someone with an anxious attachment style is insecure in romantic relationships.
 They want to have emotional closeness but they might be clingy and possessive causing them to take constant records from their partner.

-They are afraid of rejection.
-And they would need constant reassurance.
+They are afraid of rejection and would need constant reassurance.
 This type of relationship pattern is alarming and people should notice the above attachment patterns.

 2. Bowlby’s Attachment Theory